 Health Benefits of Pomegranates

-Most often, pomegranates are used for juice, but the edible, sweetly-tart seeds can also be consumed whole and used as garnish.
-Dried pomegranate seeds add unique flavors to dishes, and can be found readily in Pakistani and Indian markets.
+Most often, pomegranates are used for juice.
+Yet, the edible, sweetly-tart seeds can also be consumed whole or sprinkled on a dish as garnish.
+Dried pomegranate seeds add unique flavor to dishes, and can be found readily in Pakistani and Indian markets.
 Basically, the seeds can be used in anything from appetizers to desserts.
 Make them into jellies, use them in salads, even try them in guacamole or turn the juice into wine.

 An easy, tasty and healthful Middle-Eastern drink can be made by mixing the juice of one pomegranate with a squirt of lemon juice and 1/8 teaspoon of orange blossom water.
 Mix with sugar to taste and add sparkling water.

-Pomegranate juice can also be used as an antiseptic on small cuts or to dye natural fabrics, showing that the only caveat is that the juice stains clothing permanently).
+Pomegranate juice can also be used as an antiseptic on small cuts or to dye natural fabrics (the juice stains clothing permanently).
 So whether you’re drinking or eating it, make sure you wear a bib!